Abdinuur Biindhe

-Abdinuur Qaaji, commonly called Biindhe, was the president of Khatumo State in 2012.
+Abdinuur Cilmi Qaaji, commonly known as Biindhe, was the president of Khatumo State in Northern Somalia in 2012.

 Flag

 It was during Biindhe's reign as Khatumo president that the flag for Khatumo was designed.
 Rooda Xassan, the flag's designer, said the cavalryman on its design features an anonymous Darawiish; the cavalry during the Dervish era being referred to as Dooxato: